MannLabs/alpharaw/README.md

 AlphaRaw was developed by the [Mann Labs at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann) and is freely available with an [Apache License](LICENSE.txt).
 External Python packages (available in the [requirements](requirements) folder) have their own licenses, which can be consulted on their respective websites.

 ---

 ## Installation

+Pythonnet must be installed to access Thermo or Sciex raw data.

+#### For Windows

+Install pythonnet with `pip install pythonnet`.

+#### For Linux

+1. Install Mono from mono-project website [Mono Linux](https://www.mono-project.com/download/stable/#download-lin).
+NOTE, the installed mono version should be at least 6.10, which requires you to add the ppa to your trusted sources!
+2. Install pythonnet with `pip install pythonnet`.

+#### For MacOS

+1. Install [brew](https://brew.sh) and pkg-config: `brew install pkg-config` 3.
+Install Mono from mono-project website [Mono Mac](https://www.mono-project.com/download/stable/)
+2. Register the Mono-Path to your system:
+For macOS Catalina, open the configuration of zsh via the terminal:
+* Type `nano ~/.zshrc` to open the configuration of the terminal
+* Append the mono path to your `PKG_CONFIG_PATH`: `export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig:/usr/lib/pkgconfig:/Library/Frameworks/Mono.framework/Versions/Current/lib/pkgconfig:$PKG_CONFIG_PATH`.
+* Save everything and execute `. ~/.zshrc`
+3. Install pythonnet with `pip install pythonnet`.

+---

 AlphaRaw can be installed and used on all major operating systems (Windows, macOS and Linux).
 There are three different types of installation possible: